rmccrystal/modernwarfare-cheat-rs-archive/README.md

-# This repository has been archived
+# This repository has been archived for legal reasons